flows-network/docs/docs/platform-sdk-features/logging.md

 # logging

-The [`flowsnet-platform-sdk` crate](https://crates.io/crates/flowsnet-platform-sdk) offers the ability to add log and debug log for flows.
+The [`flowsnet-platform-sdk` crate](https://crates.io/crates/flowsnet-platform-sdk) offers the ability to print log for flows.

 ## Usage